jsas-uw/SocialNetwork/README.md

 - Make the buttons work
 - Remy has to add a final function for the SocialNetworkADT to get Shortest path between friends

+Thoughts: to avoid dealing with resizing the circular pane for friends we could do everything in center.
+Right now the show all users option opens in the right pane.

 # Graph

+*Removed Cycle detection from the graph classes

 https://github.com/jsas-uw/p4-graph
 I made a repo for my graph program.
 Since its not using hash tables it may be